Various licences and regulations apply to start up and established businesses.

 Food law help

-This Information Kit has been developed by Health SA to assist ‘food businesses’ to implement the requirements that are contained in South Australian food law.
+This information has been developed by SA Health to assist ‘food businesses’ to implement the requirements that are contained in South Australian food law.